Baqend/guide/src/index.md

 To restrict access to a specific role or user, the user needs a user account.
 Baqend supports a simple registration process to create a new user account.
 The user class is a predefined class which will be instantiated during the registration process.
-A user object has a predefined `username` which uniquely identifies the user and a `password`.
+A user object has a predefined `username` which uniquely identifies the user (usually an email address) and a `password`.
 The password will be hashed and salted by Baqend before being saved.
 ```js
 DB.User.register('john.doe@example.com', 'MySecretPassword').then(function() {